AditiShetti/VrindaStore-DA-Excel/README.md

 Represents the sales contribution by different online platforms.
 Amazon (35%) and Myntra (23%) are the leading sales channels, followed by Flipkart (22%).
 Other platforms like Ajio, Meesho, and Nalli contribute smaller shares.

+6. **Sales:Men vs Women:**
+The pie chart shows the distribution of Sales by gender .
+Women make up the majority of sales with  % while men cover only  % of the total sales.

 # Tools Used:
 Excel